| PaddleWise

 SPECIAL INTERESTS:

-foldables, sea kayaking, kayak names, music, running, energy/water for isolated communities
+foldables, sea kayaking, kayak names, music, electric bikes

 SPECIALIST KNOWLEDGE: